The Rekindle Protocol for Living Longer in Better Health

 - Exercise helps us maintain bone, muscle, cardiovascular and brain health and to build a foundation for healthy longevity.
 There are numerous types, including HIIT (high intensity interval training), resistance training, dance, aerobics, climbing, swimming, walking and running..

 - The types that appear to be most beneficial for longevity and healthy aging are HIIT (high intensity interval training), aerobics, and strength (resistance) training.

-- I do HIIT on a stationary bike.
-I keep the resistance very low on the bike; I’m not trying to build muscle on my HIIT days.
-My only concern is the hormetic benefits of getting out of breath.
+- On my HIIT and aerobics days, I usually peddle a stationary bike.
+I keep the resistance low on the bike; I’m not trying to build muscle on my HIIT days.
+My main concern really is the hormetic benefits of getting out of breath.

 - On my strength training days, I do exercises aimed at building stronger and larger muscles (pushing back against the loss of muscle mass which “naturally” occurs with aging).
 I currently exercise on a power tower, a Marcy stack weight gym, and a Weider ultimate fitness machine.

 - From an anti-aging perspective, exercises that either gets you out of breath or builds muscle have the most benefit.
 But of course it’s good to choose a types of exercise you love, whether it’s cycling, running, dance, sports and games, yoga, weight training, or something completely different.

 Sleep and stress

 - Sleep is essential.
 If you’re doing everything else right but sleep isn’t going well, it’ll be harder to benefit from the other elements of the protocol.

 - I try to get to bed by 10 pm in order to optimize growth hormone.

 - I know this is easier said than done for some people, but it appears to be beneficial to get somewhere between 7-9 hours of sleep at night.
 I usually “crash out” around 10 and get up around 6 a.m.